'Better Call Saul' renewed for season 5 as Bob Odenkirk shows his naked butt

-Bob Odenkirk shocked TV critics by dropping his pants on stage showing his bare naked butt at the Television Critics Association’s press tour in Beverly Hills on Saturday. #UsToo.
+Bob Odenkirk shocked TV critics by dropping his pants and showing his bare butt at the Television Critics Association’s press tour in Beverly Hills on Saturday. #UsToo.
 But there is context.

-AMC had just dropped a surprise announcement that his acclaimed drama Better Call Saul was renewed for a fifth season (along with Fear the Walking Dead, also getting picked up for season 5 — no mooning for that one though).
+AMC had just made a surprise announcement that his acclaimed drama Better Call Saul was renewed for a fifth season (along with Fear the Walking Dead, also getting picked up for season 5 — no mooning for that one though).

-Odenkirk took the stage to note the Breaking Bad prequel’s upcoming fourth season, “moves faster” than previous seasons, noting “the first episode is a slow burn but after that it moves as fast as possible.”
+While on stage, Odenkirk said that the Breaking Bad prequel’s upcoming fourth season “moves faster” than previous seasons, noting “the first episode is a slow burn but after that, it moves as fast as possible.”

 He then told critics he’s so devoted to the show that he got a tattoo in support of the new season, and unbuckled his pants.
 He then did exactly what you think: He showed his derriere with a (temporary) Better Call Saul tattoo touting its Aug.
 6 premiere date.

 “See that?”
-Odenkirk.
+Odenkirk asked.
 “I’m a real company man.
 I want everybody to know when it’s coming back.
 It was such a long wait.
 So where can I put the information where everybody will see it?”

-AMC also announced a new series, Dispatches From Nowhere, which will mark Jason Segal’s return to TV.
-The How I Met Your Mother star will write, produce and star in the anthology series.
+AMC also announced a new series, Dispatches From Nowhere, which will mark Jason Segel’s return to TV.
+The How I Met Your Mother star will write, produce, and star in the anthology series.
 The pitch: It’s “about a group of ordinary people who stumble onto a puzzle hiding just behind the veil of everyday life.
 They will come to find that the mystery winds far deeper than they ever imagined.”

 Comments